willasbery/comp34812/src/notebooks/model_cards/deberta_model_card.md

       - RAM: at least 16 GB
-      - Storage: at least 2GB,
+      - Storage: at least 5GB for model weights,
       - GPU: P100

 ### Software